tamerrarda/TroiaDocs/docs/intro.md

 The full flow has been exercised repeatedly: a shopper pays with a Troy card on iyzico's hosted form, and a merchant is settled in USDC on Stellar, with every step in between running on its own.
 One representative run — settling 80 USDC — is recorded, transaction by transaction, on the [Deployments](./deployments.md) page.
 The accounting matched the chain to the last unit; the server was then killed and restarted, and nothing was paid, minted, or recorded twice.

 That last part is not incidental.
 Everything Troia knows about money is written to disk before it is believed, and two background watchers read the blockchain directly rather than trusting Troia's own account of events — one to notice money leaving the pool that nobody authorised, the other to re-check each settlement against the chain by an identifier the pool contract itself keeps.

+The accusing watcher is no longer only a claim.
+A payout was deliberately sent straight to the pool contract by hand, bypassing Troia's backend entirely, so that its transaction never reached the list of payouts Troia had authorised.
+The watcher caught it unprompted, named it as a rogue payout, and wrote it permanently to its own record — where it remains even after the balance was topped back up.
+The code that caught a staged thief is the code that would catch a real one.

 ## Where to go next